wendyauca/E-Portfolio/portfolio1-process-analysis.md

 ### Reflection

-I chose this artefact because it helped me understand the different techniques used in process analysis.
-I learned that analysing a process is not only about describing it but also about identifying problems and improving it.
-This changed my understanding because I now see that different techniques can be used depending on the situation.
-This is important in real organisations, where choosing the right method can improve efficiency and support better decision making.
+I selected this artefact because it helped me to understand that process analysis involves different techniques depending on the situation.
+I learned that processes are more analytical than descriptive, requiring tools to identify inefficiencies and non-value activities.
+This is important in organisations because selecting the appropriate technique can improve decision-making and enhance process performance.

 ## Artefact 4 – Self-created
 **Online order Process Analysis**
 ### Description

 This artefact is a process diagram that I created to represent an online order process.
-It includes steps such as browsing products, adding items to the cart, making payment, confirming the order, and delivery.
-The diagram shows how each step follows a logical sequence.
-It also helps to identify possible issues, such as delays in payment processing or delivery.
-This reflects process analysis in practice, where processes are analysed to improve efficiency and performance (Weske, 2019, p.
+It includes key steps such as browsing products, adding items to a cart, completing payment, confirming the order, and delivery.
+The diagram follows a logical sequence and shows how each activity is connected.
+It also helps to identify potential issues, such as delays in payment processing or delivery stages.
+This reflects process analysis in practice, where processes are examined to improve efficiency and performance (Weske, 2019, p.
 85).
 ![Online order Process Analysis](https://github.com/wendyauca/E-Portfolio/blob/a523c613d9d8d4b3f84581f059b9d3fc1c8cad14/images/Online%20order%20Process%20Analysis.png)
 ### Reflection